EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 ## SHS GPU Cluster Access

+!!!
+Important "Early Adopters"

+    The EPCC SHS GPU Cluster is currently open to early adopters.
+Please contact the Research Coordinator team of your Safe Haven to discuss.

 Users should have a [SHS Account](../safe-haven-access.md) as the SHS GPU Cluster is only accessible through Safe Haven Virtual Machines.

 Research co-ordinators can request that specific user-accounts have access to the SHS GPU Cluster through a service request to the their dedicated helpdesk.